top of page

 Like a soda commercial where the drink appears out of nowhere and fizzes up an impossibly huge glass before rotating to show its shiny label, Bay devises scenes which are not very visually legible but which create a world that feels huge and overstated.

 In terms of writing, one has to commend Bay's effort to lean into the preposterousness of the plot and have some fun with these actors.
-In a scene where Gyllenhaal and Abdul-Mateen II air-drum to Christopher Cross' cheesy 80s anthem "Sailing" while evading police, Bay makes it clear he's not interested in a register of realism but something more campy and ludicrously fun.
-That's why criticizing some of the dialogue in this film from the gold standard of Tarantino or Scorsese misses the point.
-Yet even being sympathetic to Bay's attempt at camp leaves a lot to be desired when you have to sit through jokes about dog farts and Cheeto dust.
+In a scene where Gyllenhaal and Abdul-Mateen II air-drum to Christopher Cross’ cheesy 80s anthem "Sailing" while evading police, Bay makes it clear he's not interested in a register of realism but something more campy, silly, and fun.
+That's why criticizing some of the dialogue in this film from the gold standard of a Tarantino or Taylor Sheridan misses the point.
+Yet even being sympathetic to Bay's attempt at camp leaves a lot to be desired when you have to sit through jokes about dog farts and Cheeto dust for almost three hours.

 There's a few scenes where he takes stabs at modern Internet humor, like one where two feds, a woke Millenial and a hard-boiled gay veteran, get into a spat: